 Organization and community: Cook Inlet Housing Authority (Anchorage, AK)

-Cook Inlet Housing Authority collaborated with artist Chad Taylor on the Reclaiming Asphalt I & II projects as an opportunity to provide a more welcoming place, and focus more on people and less on vehicles, along Spenard Road.
+Cook Inlet Housing Authority collaborated with artist/landscape architect Chad Taylor on the Reclaiming Asphalt I & II projects as an opportunity to provide a more welcoming place, and focus more on people and less on vehicles, along Spenard Road.
 The projects consisted of several installations surrounding the area where Cook Inlet Housing Authority owns contiguous properties along Spenard Road: an old post office and church, and their office headquarters.
 Chad worked with a cadre of artists to: